walrus-chanul-dandeniya/chiral-network/docs/06-security-privacy.md

 **Verification and Decryption Steps:**

 The process of retrieving and verifying a file is the reverse of the encryption process.
-Verification against the Merkle root can only happen *after* the original chunk has been reconstructed.
+Verification against the Merkle root can only happen _after_ the original chunk has been reconstructed.

-1.  **Fetch Shards**: Download a sufficient number of encrypted shards (e.g., any 10 of the 14 total shards) from the network.
-Each shard is requested by the hash of its encrypted content.
+1.  **Fetch Chunks**: Download encrypted chunks from the network.
+Each chunk is requested by the hash of its encrypted content.
-2.  **Decrypt Shards**: Decrypt the main file AES key, then use it to decrypt each downloaded shard individually.
+2.  **Decrypt Chunks**: Decrypt the main file AES key, then use it to decrypt each downloaded chunk individually.
-3.  **Reconstruct Chunk**: Use the Reed-Solomon algorithm to reconstruct the original chunk from the decrypted shards.
-This step corrects for any missing or unavailable shards.
-4.  **Verify Chunk Integrity**: Hash the fully reconstructed (plaintext) chunk.
+3.  **Verify Chunk Integrity**: Hash the fully decrypted (plaintext) chunk.
-5.  **Verify Merkle Proof**: Compare the new hash against the original chunk hash stored in the file's manifest.
+4.  **Verify Merkle Proof**: Compare the new hash against the original chunk hash stored in the file's manifest.
 Then, use the provided Merkle proof to verify this hash against the file's trusted root hash.
-6. If all verifications pass, the chunk is valid and can be written to the output file.
+5. If all verifications pass, the chunk is valid and can be written to the output file.
 If verification fails, the data is considered corrupt or tampered with.

 ### Access Control